kirinonakar/Uviewer/README.md

 > Created with Vibe Coding 🚀

 **Uviewer** is a versatile, integrated viewer for Windows, designed to handle Images, Text, and EPUB documents seamlessy.
-Built with **WinUI 3** and **.NET 10**, it offers a modern, high-performance experience with advanced features like Aozora Bunko support and smart encoding detection.
+Built with **WinUI 3** and **.NET 10**, it offers a modern, high-performance experience with advanced features like Aozora Bunko, Markdown support and smart encoding detection.

 ## ✨ Key Features

 ### 🖼️ Image Viewing
-- **Broad Format Support**: JPEG, PNG, GIF, BMP, TIFF, ICO, SVG, and **Animated WebP**.
+- **Broad Format Support**: JPEG, PNG, GIF, BMP, TIFF, ICO, SVG, WebP, AVIF and **Animated WebP**.
 - **High-Performance Rendering**: Powered by **Win2D** (Direct2D) for smooth zooming and panning.
 - **Smart Scaling**: Customizable zoom levels (0.1x to 10x), fit-to-window, and actual size.
 - **Tools**: Sharpening filter, Side-by-Side view mode, and Fast Navigation overlay.